 Our Rehabilitation program

-Our drug and alcohol addiction treatment programs are based on science, evidence and our experience of what works best in helping people get sober and stay sober.
+Our drug and alcohol dependency treatment programs are based on science, evidence and our experience of what works best in helping people get sober and stay sober.
 Some of the treatments our clinicians use include:

 How Long Is Drugs/Alcohol Rehab?

 At The Light House, your length of stay in inpatient alcohol or drug rehab will be based on your progress in meeting specific clinical milestones.
 Our clinical team will work with you and your family as well as your insurance provider to come up with the best timetable and plan for you.
-Just as addiction doesn’t happen in the course of a few weeks or months, it’s unrealistic to expect recovery to occur that quickly.
+Just as chemical dependency doesn’t happen in the course of a few weeks or months, it’s unrealistic to expect recovery to occur that quickly.

 As you discharge from inpatient treatment, you will receive recommendations for follow-up care and ongoing recovery support to strengthen your sobriety and reduce the risk of relapse.
 Regaining your health means learning to manage your symptoms, first within the structure of an inpatient rehab program and eventually in your home environment where you are in charge of maintaining and strengthening your recovery.